melt-ui/melt-ui/CONTRIBUTING.md

 ## Questions

-If you have questions about Radix Svelte, be sure to check out the docs where we have several examples and detailed API references that may help you solve your problem.
+If you have questions about Melt UI, be sure to check out the docs where we have several examples and detailed API references that may help you solve your problem.
 You can also share your questions on our Discord community (link on [README.md](/README.md)).
 We're happy to help!

 ## How to contribute

 There are many ways to contribute to the project.
 Code is just one possible means of contribution.

 - **Feedback.** Tell us what we're doing well or where we can improve.
-- **Support.** You can answer questions on Discord, or provide solutions for others in [open issues](https://github.com/TGlide/radix-svelte/issues).
+- **Support.** You can answer questions on Discord, or provide solutions for others in [open issues](https://github.com/melt-ui/melt-ui/issues).
 - **Write.** If you come up with an interesting example, write about it.
 Post it to your blog and share it with us.
-We'd love to see what folks in the community build with Radix Svelte!
+We'd love to see what folks in the community build with Melt UI!
-- **Report.** Create issues with bug reports so we can make Radix Svelte even better.
+- **Report.** Create issues with bug reports so we can make Melt UI even better.

 ## Working on your first Pull Request?